Kuanhao-Chao/LiftOn/docs/source/index.rst

 LiftOn's limitation
 ==================================
 LiftOn's *chaining algorithm* currently only utilizes miniprot alignment results to fix the Liftoff annotation.
-However, it has the potential to expand its capabilities to chain together multiple protein-based annotation files or aasembled RNA-Seq transcripts.
+However, it can be extended to chain together multiple protein-based annotation files or aasembled RNA-Seq transcripts.

+DNA- and protein-based methods still have some limitations.
+We are developing a module to merge the LiftOn annotation with the released curated annotations to generate better annotations.

 The LiftOn *chaining algorithm* now does not support multi-threading.
 This functionality stands as our next targeted feature on the development horizon!